ekspla/Pitot_GPS_Sensor_Logger/README.md

 ## Concluding Remarks

-An affordable priced (for the hobbiest) system to similtanously measure the air and the ground speeds outdoor was easily built.
+An affordable priced (for the hobbiest) system to simultaneously measure the air and the ground speeds outdoor was easily built.
 As a demostrative example, a mesurement of drafting effect in cycling outdoor is shown.